 Our Memory Café in Dawlish is on the fourth Tuesday of the month, from 2pm-4pm at Dawlish Methodist Church Hall.

-From Thursday 18th May the Teignmouth Memory Café will be held weekly at The Alice Cross Centre from 10am-12pm.
+Our Memory Café in Teignmouth is held weekly at The Alice Cross Centre on Thursdays from 10am-12pm.
+On the third Thursday of the month, we host a Music for Memories session.
 Lunches are served afterwards at the centre.

 Our Reminiscence Sessions are held at local care homes and hospitals and are not currently open to the general public.